 Fishing is open year-round.
 However, two-pole fishing is prohibited on the lake.

 An annual launch permit or a Discover Pass are required to launch a boat from Lake Sammamish State Park.

 Lake Sammamish isn’t the kind of suburban fishing hole stocked with truckloads of hatchery rainbow trout.
-However, trout fishing here can be quite good, thanks to a natural population of wild coastal cutthroat trout, which you can catch all year long.
+However, trout fishing here can be quite good and stack up with those stocked lakes, thanks to a natural population of wild coastal cutthroat trout, which you can catch all year long.

 Although often caught under 12 inches, cutthroat trout here can grow a fair bit longer than a foot given ideal conditions, and Lake Sammamish provides lots of space and forage for them to thrive.